- What is inside a blister?

-Do blisters heal faster when popped?
+Do popped blisters heal faster?

 Just keep in mind that blisters usually heal on their own within a few days.
 Popping a blister disrupts this natural process, and it could mean that your blister will take a little longer to completely disappear.
 You’ll also need to keep a close eye on it after you pop it to monitor for signs of infection.

 How do I know if a blister is infected?

 Recognizing an InfectionAn unpleasant odor.A fever or chills.Increased redness, swelling or tenderness.Swollen lymph nodes.Drainage or pus.Warmth on or around the blister.Red streaks progressing away from the blister.

 How long does it take for a blister to show up?

 At 48 hours, a new layer of skin can be seen, and at 120 hours, a new upper layer of skin is visible.
 As these new cells develop, the fluid is reabsorbed and the swelling subsides.
 Painful blisters on the palm of the hands or soles of the feet are often caused by tissue shearing in deeper layers of the skin.